e-rotaract/e-rotaract.github.io/_pages/calendar.md

     { name: "Open Calendar Link", icon: "fas fa-window-restore fa-lg", url: "javascript:window.open($(\'#cal-link\').text(), \'_blank\');window.location.reload();" }
   ]'
 %}

+Make sure you are logged in the correct Google acount (check the image on the top-right corner of the window)

+***If it is not the correct Google account***, select the correct account by clicking the image on the top-right corner

+In the pop-up meassage that appears on your screen, click "Add"

 # iPhone Calendar Sync {#iphone}